 The 2010 bond authorization financed the construction of Davidson, Randolph, Shafer, Wilson and Wolman Elementary Schools, Seven Lakes Junior High School, and Tompkins High School, while the 2014 bond authorization financed the construction of Jenks, Bethke, and Bryant Elementary Schools, Tays Junior High School, Stockdick Junior High School, and Paetow High School.
 Campuses constructed with funds from the 2017 bond authorization that have opened through August 31, 2019 include Campbell and Leonard Elementaries and Adams Junior High School.
 In addition, McElwain Elementary School, Junior High #17, and Jordan High School are in various stages of construction and will be completed with funds from this latest authorization.
 The recently passed 2021 authorization calls for 3 new Elementaries, 1 Junior High, and 1 High School.
-There is no argument that these schools were needed to provide space for a growing student population.
+There is no argument that these schools are needed to provide space as the student population continues to grow.

-However, if the District did not sell bonds in 2010 and 2014 to finance the construction of these schools, Katy ISD would have needed to use more than $500 million of the Maintenance & Operations/General Operating Fund to complete the campuses opened through August 31, 2019, and an estimated $240 million for those campuses not yet completed.
+However, if the District had not sold bonds from the 2010, 2014, and 2017 authorizations to finance the construction of these schools, Katy ISD would have needed to use approximately $600 million of the Maintenance & Operations/General Operating Fund to complete the campuses opened through August 31, 2019, and an estimated $240 million for those campuses not yet completed.
 Taking millions of dollars out of the Maintenance & Operations/General Operating Fund for capital projects would most certainly have a negative impact on educating children and teacher salaries.

 By providing an injection of money, bonds bypass the normal budgeting process, which removes inefficiencies and wastefulness.